Man of Destiny (film)

 Man of Destiny is a 1963 Australian television play directed by Christopher Muir.
 It was based on the 1897 play Man of Destiny by George Bernard Shaw.
 Just like the play it revolves around the early career of Napoleon Bonaparte.

+The play would be filmed again by the ABC in 1967.

 Plot

 In Tavazzano in May 1796, after the battle of Lodi, Napoleon meets a young Lady who he believes could be a spy, but to whom he is attracted.